Christina1281995/minktstories_webmap/README.md

 The MINKT Stories web map is an open layers web application that integrates data collected in Survey123 as a WFS.
 The application includes pop-ups, geolocation, an interactive gallery, and layer switchers ([walkermatt-layerswitcher](https://github.com/walkermatt/ol-layerswitcher)).

+**Recent Updates:** <br/>
+_30.11.2021_ - The survey123 tokens (used for image URL generation) were changed by ESRI.
+It is unclear whether this automatically happens every 2 weeks or if the token change was triggered through activity in ArcGIS Online (at the time when the tokens were changed, a user was editing the MINKT platform, not the web map, and an error message was issued regarding the tokens). to fix the issue, the tokens were updated in the code. <br/>

 **See the Web Map Result:** <br/>
 [https://christina1281995.github.io/minktstories_webmap/](https://christina1281995.github.io/minktstories_webmap/)